The Value of Music Education

 Music education also helps boost self-esteem, it can help overcome performance anxiety or fear of exams.
 There comes a moment where it becomes all about the music you want to share, and not about YOU.
 So regularly getting up and playing in front of classmates at school, performing at small concerts, or, for piano students, playing a public piano at a station or in a cafe can all help overcome performance nerves as you realize that most people are just enjoying your music and not judging you.
 You are able to build the foundation for your own success!

-Why is Music Education Important for the Childs Future
+Music Education and the Future

-It helps with exam nerves, taking a music exam once a year or so is good practice for more intense school exams as there is generally not so much at stake.
-A good outcome – which means just doing the best you can on that day will boost your morale when it comes to other exams.
+It helps with exam nerves, taking a music exam once a year or so is good practice for the more intense school exams as there is generally not so much at stake.
+A good outcome - which means just doing the best you can on that day will boost your morale when it comes to other exams.
 But there’s more to the future than just exams.

 It even boosts creativity and there’s nothing quite like writing your own song.
 When a child finds a pleasing chord progression or tune when they are playing around, they can create their own song.
 This may lead to them performing their own music and even committing it to paper, which furthers their understanding of music and notation and can even possibly set their career in the future.